-The interest and dividend income collected in the sub-fund as well as other ordinary income less costs shall be distributed at the discretion of the Management Company for units in classes A and M. For classes A and M, in addition to the ordinary net income, the Management Company can distribute capital gains, proceeds from the sale of subscription rights and/or other nonrecurring earnings minus capital losses, as well as other assets either wholly or partially in cash or as bonus units in accordance with Article 11(3) of the Management Regulations.
+- The interest and dividend income collected in the Fund as well as other ordinary income less costs shall be distributed at the discretion of the Management Company for the units of the classes A and M. Income from class C is reinvested. - Apart from ordinary net income, the Management Company can distribute capital gains, proceeds from the sale of subscription rights and/or other non-recurring earnings minus capital losses, as well as other assets either wholly or partially in cash or as bonus units in accordance with Article 11(3) of the Management Regulations.